scalar-labs/scalar-kubernetes/docs/AccessScalarProducts.md

 # Expose ScalarDB or ScalarDL in a Kubernetes cluster environment

-This document explains how to expose ScalarDB or ScalarDL in a Kubernetes cluster environment.
-To expose ScalarDB or ScalarDL, you can use Scalar Envoy via a Kubernetes service resource named `<HELM_RELEASE_NAME>-envoy`.
+This document explains how to make ScalarDB or ScalarDL deployed in a Kubernetes cluster environment available from applications.
+To make ScalarDB or ScalarDL available from applications, you can use Scalar Envoy via a Kubernetes service resource named `<HELM_RELEASE_NAME>-envoy`.
 You can use `<HELM_RELEASE_NAME>-envoy` in several ways, such as:

 * Directly from inside the same Kubernetes cluster as ScalarDB or ScalarDL.
 * Via a load balancer from outside the Kubernetes cluster.